secretgraph/secretgraph/README.md

 # TODO later

+-   port to real filters
+-   move to dataclasses and TypedDicts
+    -   nearly complete needs testing and TypedDicts
 -   config: create a virtual global merge of all configs to get every token
 -   allow alternate cryptoalgorithms instead of aesgcm for tags (except ChaCha20Poly1305 and AESSIV no good alternatives, and both aren't supported in browser)
 -   cleanup user